-All of these questions are valid and we are here to answer them.
+All of these questions are valid, and we are here to answer them.
 You deserve to have the facts about abortion and all of your other options.

 Types of Abortion

 The abortion pill (RU486) is known as a medical abortion.
 This procedure can only occur before your first nine or ten weeks of pregnancy.
-It actually uses two very powerful drugs, mifepristone and misoprostol.
+It actually uses two very powerful drugs, mifepristone, and misoprostol.

-There are two types of surgical abortions depending on how far along you are in your pregnancy.
+There are two types of surgical abortions, depending on how far along you are in your pregnancy.

 One variation of this procedure is called Dilation and Curettage (D&C).
 In this method, the doctor may use a curette, a loop-shaped instrument, to scrape remaining fetal parts out of the uterus.

 In this procedure, the cervix must be opened wider than in a first-trimester abortion.
 This is done by inserting laminaria a day or two before the abortion.
 Using anesthesia, the doctor proceeds with the abortion by removing fetal parts with forceps.
-Suction of the uterus followed by a uterine scraping with a curette may occur to ensure there are no remaining tissue or blood clots in the uterus.
+The suction of the uterus followed by a uterine scraping with a curette may occur to ensure there are no remaining tissue or blood clots in the uterus.

-Abortion Side Affects
+Abortion Side Effects

 Whether you’re considering the abortion pill or a surgical option, it’s important to remember abortion is a serious medical procedure.
-Like any other procedure, it comes with a variety of side effects, risks, and long-term impact.
+Like any other procedure, it comes with a variety of side effects, risks, and long-term impacts.